POSTECH-CVLab/PyTorch-StudioGAN/README.md

 #### ※ We always welcome your contribution if you find any wrong implementation, bug, and misreported score.

 We report the best IS, FID, and F_beta values of various GANs.
 We don't apply Synchronized Batch Normalization to all experiments.
+(P) and (C) refer to GANs using PD (Projection Discriminator) and CL (Contrastive Learning) as conditional models, respectively.

 ### CIFAR10

 | Name | Res. | Batch size | IS | FID | F_1/8 | F_8 | Config | Log | Weights |
 |:-----------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:
 | [**DCGAN**](https://arxiv.org/abs/1511.06434) | 32 | 64 | 6.697 | 50.281 | 0.851 | 0.788 | [Config](./src/configs/CIFAR10/DCGAN.json) | [Log](./logs/DCGAN-train-2020_09_15_13_23_51.log) | - |